myzlab/k-search-v2-docs/docs/select-statement/clauses/where/introduction.md

 ### 3. Conscious use of modifiers I, AND, OR y NOT

-The great variety of methods available in the  library to add the different conditions to PostgreSQL statements is due to their availability in the different facets I, AND, OR y NOT.
+The great variety of methods available in <K/> to add the different conditions to PostgreSQL statements is due to their availability in the different facets I, AND, OR y NOT.

 As a general rule we will start by defining that: